cloudera/dbt-hive/README.md

 ### Credits

 The initial adapter code was developed by bachng2017 who agreed to transfer the ownership and continute active development.
-This code base is now being activiely developed and maintained by Innovation Accelerator team in Cloudera.
+This code base is now being activiely developed and maintained by Cloudera.

 ### Requirements

+Current version of dbt-hive use dbt-core 1.4.*.
+We are actively working on supporting next version of dbt-core 1.5

 Python >= 3.8

-dbt-core ~= 1.3.0
+dbt-core ~= 1.4.*
 impyla >= 0.18

 ### Install